-Monument Valley, with skyward reaching red rock monuments, has long been symbolic of the rugged deserts of the American West.
-However, before Western films, television shows, and commercials established its fame, Monument Valley was virtually inaccessible for locals and tourists.
-Even after the invention of the automobile, Monument Valley remained inaccessible due to the absence of an effective road system in the harsh terrain did little to heighten its accessibility.
-Dolph Andrus, of Bluff, Utah, set out to change that and was convinced that he could open Monument Valley to automobile tourism.
+Monument Valley, with its skyward-reaching red rock monuments, has long been symbolic of the rugged deserts of the American West; however, before Western films, television shows, and commercials established its fame, Monument Valley was virtually inaccessible for locals and tourists.
+Even after the invention of the automobile, Monument Valley remained inaccessible due to the absence of an effective road system in the harsh terrain.
+Dolph Andrus, of Bluff, Utah, set out to change that, convinced that he could open Monument Valley to automobile tourism.

 The bulk of this collection consists of the photographs taken during these tours of Monument Valley, Natural Bridges National Monuments, Zion National Park, the Colorado River, and the San Juan River.
 Andrus’s Maxwell automobile is featured in many of the images.
-Also in the collection is the personal history of Dolph and Irene Andrus and log of these trips is also in the collection.
-The Monumental Highway Digital Collection is comprised of the Dolph Andrus Monumental Highway Photograph Collection (P0360) and the Dr. William H. Hopkins Addendum Collection (P0542).
+The personal history of Dolph and Irene Andrus and log of these trips is also in the collection.
+The Monumental Highway Digital Collection is comprised of the Dolph Andrus Photograph Collection (P0542) and the Dr. William H. Hopkins Addendum Collection (P0360).

-- David Bolingbroke (digital collection curation, summary text)
+- David Bolingbroke - Digital collection curation, summary text (intern, Special Collections & Archives)

-- Darcy Pumphrey (project coordination, image quality control (Digital Library Assistant, Digital Initiatives Department)
+- Darcy Pumphrey - Project coordination, image quality control (Digital Library Assistant, Digital Initiatives Department)

 - Liz Woolcott - Metadata coordination, metadata quality control (Digital Discovery Librarian, Digital Initiatives Department)